TurboGears/tg2docs/docs/turbogears/validation.rst

     * Wrapper

 For the absolute most up-to date list of available validators, check the `FormEncode validators`_ module.
+To use those validators with TurboGears, install and enable ``tgext.formencode``.

 You can also create your own validators or build on existing validators by inheriting from one of the defaults.
 See the FormEncode documentation for how this is done.

 .. _`FormEncode validators`: https://formencode.readthedocs.io/en/latest/modules/validators.html